Wall Street Week Ahead: Investors look to coronavirus data to support stabilizing markets

 NEW YORK (Reuters) - Investors are parsing a broad range of signals, from infection counts to more traditional indicators, for clues on the trajectory markets may take in coming weeks as the pandemic caused by the novel coronavirus continues to spread.

-Some point to signs that the worst of a vicious sell-off that took the S&P 500 .SPX down as much as 34% from its record closing high may be fading, though markets remain turbulent and far off their highs.
+Some point to signs that the worst of a vicious sell-off that took the S&P 500 down as much as 34% from its record closing high may be fading, though markets remain turbulent and far off their highs.

 Volatility has eased from its March peaks.
 Fewer U.S. stocks are hitting new 52-week lows.
 Liquidity in fixed-income markets has improved, and credit spreads, while still wide, have come in from their March highs.